 Another possible reason is because the US Navy conducts more aerial combat missions than the US Air Force, which gives the US Navy a greater sense of importance in public perception.

-What Aircraft Does the US Navy Use?
+3 Aircraft the US Navy Use

 The US Navy employs Carrier-Based fighters, Electronic Warfare aircraft, Early Warning Aircraft, Maritime Patrols, Transport and Trainer planes.